UBC-NLP/COLX_565_sentiment_instructors/README.md

 | Teaching Assistant | Yadong Liu |    `@Yadong Liu`       | `@yadliu`        |

 ## Instructor Office Hours:
-- Wednesdays at 1:00-2:00 or by appointment.
+- Wednesdays at 1:00-2:00 (or by appointment) at TFS Office.
 ---

 ## Lecture Details